DSD-DBS/capella-collab-manager/docs/docs/user/settings/model-sources/git.md

     New repositories have to match at least one instance.
 Otherwise, they can not be added as model source to models.

-## Matching between models and instances
+## Matching between Models and Instances

 Models are matched with instances with a longest prefix match of the URL.